D0nsh/learn_statistics/README.md

 *   **`requirements.txt`**: Lists the necessary Python libraries to run the code.
 *   **`README.md`**: Provides an overview of the repository.

+**Available Notebooks:**

+- **monte_carlo_pi.ipynb**
+  Monte Carlo estimation of π by simulating random points in a unit square and counting how many fall inside a quarter circle.
+Includes code, parameter setup, simulation, convergence plots, and error analysis.

+- **mcmc_gibbs.ipynb**
+  Gibbs sampling for a bivariate normal distribution.
+Includes parameter setup, running the sampler, trace plots, joint distribution visualization, and comparison of sample statistics to theoretical values.

+- **mcmc_metropolis.ipynb**
+  Metropolis algorithm for sampling from a 1D distribution with an unnormalized density.
+Visualizes trace plots, sample histograms, target density, and convergence of the sample mean.

+- **monte_carlo_integral.ipynb**
+  Monte Carlo integration to estimate the definite integral of a function (e.g., ∫x² dx from 0 to 1).
+Includes simulation, comparison with the exact value, convergence plots, and error visualization.

+- **monte_carlo_option_pricing.ipynb**
+  Monte Carlo simulation to estimate the price of a European call option and compare it to the Black-Scholes analytical price.
+Visualizes convergence and absolute error.

+To run a notebook, open it in JupyterLab or VS Code and execute the cells interactively.

 ## Getting Started

 ### Prerequisites